weiganghuang/holops-1803/task2.md

 Scenario 3.
 Service Discovery and Reconciliation: Create L2Vpn Service Instances from Pre-existing Configuration
 --------------------------------------------------------------------------------------------------------

 One of the typical brownfield service orchestration requirements is to have NSO discover and reconcile the pre-existing services in the network.
-The pre-existing service configurations can be brought into NSO’s device model through NSO CLI operation “sync-from”.
+The pre-existing service configurations can be brought into NSO’s device model through NSO CLI operation `sync-from`.
 By default, NSO assumes that devices own the pre-existing configuration.
 This is to ensure that the out-of-band configurations are not accidentally overwritten by NSO’s service operations.

 However, in many cases, we need to have NSO fully manage the lifecycle of the pre-existing services.
 This is called NSO service discovery and reconciliation.

-NSO service discovery and reconciliation for brownfield starts with creating service instances (the service instances that match the out-of-band service configurations.
+NSO service discovery and reconciliation for brownfield starts with creating service instances that match the out-of-band service configurations.
 After the service instances are created, we need to transfer the ownership of the configuration to NSO.

 In this scenario, you will create L2Vpn service instances to match the pre-existing configurations.
 You will also observe service lifecycle management issues without transferring the ownership of the pre-existing configuration.